Do Gutter Guards Work?

-- Foam: Foam gutter guards are made of a plastic that fit directly into the gutter.
+- Foam: Foam gutter guards are made of plastic that fits directly into the gutter.
 These are easy to install yourself, however, they are not void of issues.
 Foam gutter guards trap seeds, leaves, and other debris.
 With the addition of water, gutter gardens could start to form in your gutters, creating even more issues!
-Most foam gutter guards can also cause mold and mildew problems as they trap moisture inside of the gutter.
-This DIY products do not include a warranty, either, so you’ll be on your own if the product fails you.
+Most foam gutter guards can also cause mold and mildew problems as they trap moisture inside the gutter.
+This DIY product does not include a warranty, either, so you’ll be on your own if the product fails you.

-Why Keep Gutters and Downspout Extension Clear and Clog-Free
+Why Keep Gutters and Downspout Extensions Clear and Clog-Free

 Gutter cleaning may seem like a pain, but you may not even realize why it’s so important.
 Gutters are important for diverting water through your downspout extension and away from your home, so you can mitigate serious and costly water damages such as: